 The Winning Express supposedly had a lot of happy and frequently paid investors up until people began to invest more money.
 This ties in to the previous point about the ROI being infeasible.
 Perhaps the company failed to realise that they were always at the mercy of the Bookmakers.
 If so, then it begs to ask what happened to the investors’ money?

 Well, one suggestion was that people were re-selling the ‘Winning Express’ without permission.
 So for example someone would re-sell to someone else and offer lower returns of, let’s say, 10%.
-If the re-seller expected a 25% return on that investment, then he’s looking at a +15% profit — ironically an arbitrage of his very own!
-This would form a pyramid-type scheme around the Winning Express, whereby failure to be paid the expected ROI could cause a knock-on effect that’s detrimental to those lower down in the pyramid.
+If the re-seller expected a 25% return on that investment, then he’s looking at clipping a +15% profit — ironically an arbitrage of his very own!
+This would form a pyramid-type scheme around the Winning Express, whereby failure to deliver the expected ROI could cause a knock-on effect that’s detrimental to those lower down in the pyramid.

 It’s believable that scammers were able to take advantage of older Brits by convincing them to sign up to the Winning Express through them.
 Whilst younger generations would surely Google the company before parting with their money, older people aren’t all tech-savvy enough to do so themselves.
 Scammers may have even pocketed the money without investing it at all.